The Account Model

 2. Custom asset balances

-Accounts can hold balances of user-created assets, such as ERC-like fungible tokens, Non-fungible tokens (NFTs), real-world asset representations
+Accounts can hold balances of user-created assets, such as ERC-like fungible tokens, non-fungible tokens (NFTs), or real-world asset representations.

 These assets are treated as structured claims, and transfers must be settled through the VSL like any other state transition.